marcellodibello/law-source/content/home/demo.md

 Updates:

+- Last Zoom class May 12 starting at 2pm.
+Be ready to share your ideas about [Graded Assignment #4][A-4] (due May 19).
+I know the end of the semester is hectic, especially during this difficult times, so this final class meeting is not mandatory.
+But you are very welcome to join!

 - Zoom class May 5 starting at 2pm.
 Note that [Pass/Fail Assignment #4][PF-4] (due May 12, optional) and [Graded Assignment #4][A-4] (due May 19) are now posted.

 [A-4]: http://www.marcellodibello.com/PHI234/resources/PHI234-2020-A4.pdf